-On February 28, people across British Columbia will be wearing pink to show solidarity in the effort to end bullying.
+On the last Wednesday of February, people across British Columbia will be wearing pink to show solidarity in the effort to end bullying.
 Bullying can happen anywhere, including the workplace; it’s not just in schoolyards.

 The negative impact of bullying is not just in the moment; it can have serious long term psychological impact for those who experience bullying behavior (for children in particular).
 Studies have shown that kids who have been bullied are at an increased risk later in life for a variety of mental disorders such as generalized anxiety disorder and depression.
 In severe cases, some of which have been highlighted in the media, kids and teenagers choose suicide over enduring the ongoing bullying they face.

 Eliminating bullying requires everyone’s commitment and it is about much more than wearing pink on one day each year.
 But by doing so you tell the world that you are an ally, and that’s important.